 About Me

-I’m a second-year PhD student in the Data Systems Group (DSG) at MIT where I am advised by Tim Kraska.
+I’m a third-year PhD student in the Data Systems Group (DSG) at MIT where I am advised by Tim Kraska.
+I am a recipient of the 2025 JPMC AI Research PhD Fellowship.

 Before coming to MIT, I worked at Cambridge Mobile Telematics (CMT) while also pursuing a Master’s degree at Stanford under the wonderful guidance of Daniel Kang and Matei Zaharia.